salcedoe/MtMdocs/docs/dataProcessing/SamplesHypTesting.md

 ### Control vs Experimental Groups

-One of the most fundamental experimental designs when Hypothesis Testing is to compare a control group with an independent group that has been subjected to some intervention.
+One of the most fundamental experimental designs used when Hypothesis Testing is to compare a control group with an independent group that has been subjected to some intervention.
 This design is called two-independent group.

-For these types of experiments, the null hypothesis is "There is no difference between the control and experimental group" or "Your elixir didn't do anything — I'm still not the fairest of them all".
+For these types of experiments, the Null hypothesis is "There is no difference between the control and experimental group" or "Your elixir didn't do anything — I'm still not the fairest of them all".
+The Alternative Hypothesis is that there is a difference between the groups.

 ### p-values